"With our pier-to-plate menu, we harken back to when Fisherman’s Wharf was about the fishermen." -The Scoma Family

-"We started as a coffee shop for fishermen and soon became a restaurant that served their daily catch." -The Scoma Family
+"We started with six stools and our Mother’s recipes as a restaurant for fishermen and soon became the place that served their daily catch." -The Scoma Family

-In 1965 when brothers Al and Joe Scoma heard about a small coffee shop on the Wharf that was for sale, little did they know they were on the road to creating a landmark restaurant.
-The brothers bought the tiny, six-stool coffee shop on Pier 47 that served local fishermen breakfast and burgers and began the long and ultimately successful process of turning the hidden local hang-out into one of the nation’s highest grossing independent restaurants.
+In 1965, when brothers Al and Joe Scoma heard about a small coffee shop on the Wharf that was for sale, little did they know they were on the road to creating a legendary landmark restaurant.
+The brothers bought the tiny, six-stool coffee shop on Pier 47 that served local fishermen.
+For the Scoma brothers, this humble start began the long and ultimately successful process of turning the hidden local hang-out into one of the nation’s highest-grossing independently-owned restaurants.

 Al Scoma, Founder

-Want to purchase a Scoma’s gift certificate for your friends and family?
+Want to purchase a Scoma’s gift certificate for your friends or family?

-You can customize your own message, email it to the recipient, or send a printable version to yourself, simply
+You can customize your own personal message and email it to the recipient or you can send a printable version to yourself.
+Simply click here.

-Locals and tourists alike laud these “old-school” “family favorites” that “keep the quality up” via “top-notch” Italian-style seafood, from “wonderful crab” to “must”-try cioppino; a few say it's “not what it used to be”, but the “seasoned” staff and “beautiful” waterfront views still make for “a true San Fran tradition” by most standards.
+Locals and tourists alike laud these “old-school” “family favorites” that “keep the quality up” via “top-notch” Italian-style seafood, from “wonderful crab” to “must-try cioppino-”; the “seasoned” staff and “beautiful” waterfront views still make for “a true San Fran tradition” by most standards.